wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/memory.md

 #### Learning Objectives

-- Understand the concept of Memory (RAM)
+- Understand the concept of memory (RAM)
-- Understand how the amount of available Memory limits program executions
+- Understand how the amount of available memory limits program executions

 ---